 The F sharp minor Sonata for violin and piano was written in 1907.
-The form is classical, and the four movements allegro moderato – allegretto – largo – allegro molto show an unusual melancholy and gravity for a 17 years old musician.
+The form is classical, and the four movements allegro moderato – allegretto – largo – allegro molto show an unusual melancholy and gravity for a 17-year-old musician.
 Free of any grandiloquence and theatrical effects, the music is all intimacy and interiority, two main features of the composer’s personality.
-Even the second movement, a sort of scherzo, does not show any kind of lightness, carefreeness and juvenile cheerfulness.
+Even the second movement, a sort of scherzo, does not show any kind of lightness, carefreeness or juvenile cheerfulness.

 The largo of this premonitory work was performed as a requiem at the composer’s funeral.

-The predominance of the lower register, both at the piano and the violin, and throughout the sonata, emphasizes its deepness and its ensuing melancholy.
-Therefore we most naturally wanted to offer a version for viola alongside the violin version.
+The predominance of the lower register, both in the piano and the violin, and throughout the sonata, emphasizes its profundity and its ensuing melancholy.
+Therefore we quite naturally wanted to offer a version for viola alongside the violin version.

 A recording of the F sharp minor Sonata for violin and piano is available on the Gallo label.

 © SYMÉTRIE 1999-2018.
 All rights reserved.
 Any unauthorized reproduction is strictly prohibited.
 Page updated on March 23rd, 2018